-I agree with so much of the 9Marks paradigm.
+I agree with so much of the 9Marks paradigm, both in substance and in spirit.

 Sound doctrine?
 Check!
 Preach the gospel?
 Right!
 Biblical preaching?
 Oh, yeah!
 Missions?
 Amen!
 Baptism?
 Discipleship?
 Right on, right on!!